History of Kashmir: Sikh rule

-Princely State of Kashmir and Jammu (Dogra Rule, 1846–1947)
+Dogra princely state

 Portrait of Maharaja Gulab Singh in 1847, a year after signing the Treaty of Amritsar.
 (Artist: James Duffield Harding).

 10th century Boniar temple in 1876, cleared during the Dogra rule.
 Best preserved Kashmir temple.

 In 1845, the First Anglo-Sikh War broke out, and Gulab Singh "contrived to hold himself aloof until the battle of Sobraon (1846), when he appeared as a useful mediator and the trusted advisor of Sir Henry Lawrence.
 Two treaties were concluded.
 By the first the State of Lahore (i.e. West Punjab) handed over to the British, as equivalent for (rupees) ten million of indemnity, the hill countries between Beas and Indus; by the second the British made over to Gulab Singh for (Rupees) 7.5 million all the hilly or mountainous country situated to the east of Indus and west of Ravi" (i.e. the Vale of Kashmir).
 The Treaty of Amritsar freed Gulab Singh from obligations towards the Sikhs and made him the Maharajah of Jammu and Kashmir.
 The Dogras' loyalty came in handy to the British during the revolt of 1857 which challenged British rule in India.
 Dogras refused to provide sanctuary to mutineers, allowed English women and children to seek asylum in Kashmir and sent Kashmiri troops to fight on behalf of the British.
 British in return rewarded them by securing the succession of Dogra rule in Kashmir.
 Soon after Gulab Singh's death in 1857, his son, Ranbir Singh, added the emirates of Hunza, Gilgit and Nagar to the kingdom.